 European Road Authorities’ Climate Risk Assessment Tools: RIMAROCC and ROADAPT Projects

-European nations have collaborated on two research projects since 2009 to develop a detailed climate change risk assessment methodology and tools for adapting transportation systems and infrastructure.
+European nations collaborated on two research projects beginning in 2009 to develop a detailed climate change risk assessment methodology and tools for adapting transportation systems and infrastructure.
 The first project, entitled “RIMAROCC” (Risk Management for Roads in a Changing Climate), produced a risk assessment framework to support decision-making regarding roads in light of climate change impacts.
 The more recent “ROADAPT” (Roads for Today, Adapted for Tomorrow) project developed guidelines and tools to be used with the RIMAROCC risk assessment framework, to better inform detailed vulnerability and socioeconomic impact assessments, and selection of adaptation strategies.

 The RIMAROCC project, which was conducted from 2009-2010, developed a Guidebook with the goal of creating a common transnational method for risk analysis and risk management related to climate change effects on road networks in Europe.
 The Guidebook presents the RIMAROCC framework for risk management, which consists of seven key steps:

 - Context Analysis: Define the external and internal context for adapting risk management strategies such as regulatory requirements and agency structure and policies that will govern implementation of climate risk management strategies at the particular scale.
 Articulate objectives, scope, and parameters of the risk management study.
 Set the criteria and indicators for evaluating risk.
 The Guidebook identifies four scales at which risk-management strategies can be considered: territorial scale, network scale, section scale, and the structure scale.